Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Step 7: add the first branches – roughly using the triangle tree and top branch guides, draw along the side and add a couple of bumps (or points/spikes) at the bottom to indicate the separate branches

-.Step 8: similar to step 7, draw the top branches mirroring the one from step 7.
+.Step 8: similar to step 7, draw the top of the tree branches mirroring the one from step 7.

 Step 9-12: repeat steps 7 and 8 for the remaining branches on both sides.
 Add more bumps or spikes as you reach the lower branches.